How to care for your waterlilies each season:

 To see photos of other pond plants in Spring please see the Your pond plants in Spring: Tips and Advice page

-Waterlilies die back to their basket in the deep water zone in Autumn - well below the of the top of the basket being in an area of frost and ice.
+- Waterlilies die back to their basket in the deep water zone in Autumn - well below the ice level.

-If you have no greater depth available you may need to repot or cut back the lily next Spring when it becomes active again.
+- If you have no greater depth available you may need to repot or cut back the water lily next Spring when it becomes active again.

 - You will not see any water lily growth in Winter but leave the basket down in the deep water area as this will protect the plant rhizome from frost and ice.